TheForgottened/computer-science-engineering/IRC/README.md

 # Introdução às Redes de Comunicação

-Also known as Introduction to Communication Networks.
+Also known as Introduction to Data Networks.

 If you wanna compile with GCC (using MingW, since all of the code requires Winsock), you can use the following command: